 For Vegan Camping meal ideas, try Elizabeths Kitchen Middle Eastern Spiced Chickpeas as a starting point.
 Her Chocolate Orange Campfire Cakes can be adapted for both vegan and gluten-free requirements and so easy to prepare before you leave home.

 The Adventure Bite is based in the USA, but many of their recipes are easy starters if new to campfire cooking.
 Having spent a lot of time with our ranching friends over there, the farmers’ breakfast is one not to miss to set you up for the day.
 We like to add peppers, cheese and a little hot sauce but it can be adapted to any taste.
+Fire pit manufacturers Walden have pulled together a good selection of fire pit friendly recipes and also have some tips on cooking outside.

 Finally, we have to mention all the delicious local seafood that we have on offer.
 The Marine Stewardship Council has created a detailed review of sustainable shellfish and ideas for the fire or BBQ.
-Sainsbury’s have a mouthwatering recipe for fish with lemon and fennel (try our wild fennel!)
+Sainsbury’s have a mouth-watering recipe for fish with lemon and fennel (try our wild fennel!)